elzmanzi/election_Analysis/README.md

 - The winner of the election was :
     - Diana DeGette, who recieved 73.8% of the vote and 272,892 number of votes.

+## County Summary
+- The county that were considered during the analysis of  this election were
+    - Jefferson
+    - Denver
+    - Arapahoe
+- The county results were as follows :
+    - Jefferson with 38,855 number of votes and 10.5% of the vote.
+    - Denver with 306,055 number of votes and 82.8% of the vote.
+    - Arapahoe with 24,801 number of votes and 6.7% of the vote.

+- *** The largest county turnout is Denver ***